On Heath’s seventeenth birthday he had just returned to the house of his childhood after finishing at his boarding school in faraway

 the total was never likely to go much past eighty or ninety there wasn’t much challenge in prospect for his numbering brain.
 But it

-was his birthday so he’d added another unit to the slowly climbing edifice that was his life.
+was his birthday so he’d added another unit to the slowly rising edifice that was his life.
 He’d gone with his mother to pick up the

 mail from the city post office and they were sitting in the little Fiat in the shade of a mango tree as his mother tore open an unusual